winitzki/scall/tutorial/programming_dhall.md

 ```

-The toy language `LExp` did not need to use all the possible features of GADTs.
+The toy language `LExp` did not  use all the possible features of GADTs.
-To see how the Church encoding technique can implement the full power of GADTs, look at an artificial example of a GADT where we assign various type parameters in different ways, and where some type parameters remain unrestricted:
+To see how the Church encoding technique can implement the full power of GADTs, look at an artificial example of a GADT where we assign various type parameters in different ways while some type parameters remain unrestricted:

 ```haskell
 data WeirdBox a where   -- Haskell.